Skip to ContentSkip to Navigation

 PhD

-Shilanjani Bhattacharyya is a PhD student at the Faculty of Religion, Culture and Society.
-She obtained a B.A. in Social Sciences and an M.A. in Women’s Studies at the Tata Institute of Social Sciences, India.
-Her Master’s research engaged with everyday experiences of spirituality of women practitioners of the Baul community of Bengal in eastern India, who dissent against heteronormative orthodox religion and its associated discriminatory practices through esoteric songs and rituals.
-Subsequently, she has also worked with the Tata Trusts and the Ministry of Women and Child Development, Government of India, as District Lead for facilitating the implementation of the National Nutrition Mission, towards favourable nutrition outcomes for maternal and child health.
-Shilanjani is currently doing a joint PhD with the University of Groningen and Goethe University Frankfurt, Germany.
-Her doctoral research aims to explore the socio-cultural dynamics of resurgence of the cereal ‘millets’ in Odisha, India by focusing on certain adivasi (indigenous) communities of shifting cultivators such as the Konds, who have historically continued to engage with millets for subsistence, exchange and ritual practices, despite its marked decline in the wider population.
-The research project envisions to ethnographically understand how millets are emerging as actors of continuity and change that contribute to significant cultural transformation in adivasi communities, especially in the realms of social organization, labour relations, cosmological ideas and religious practices.
-The research will focus on exploring the imbrication of adivasi religious institutions in cultivation processes of millets to understand how they inflect the constitution of actors’ worldviews in the face of various changes in the production, distribution and exchange of millets.
-The research will interrogate how such religious norms and beliefs in turn reflect in the everydayness of adivasi life, especially in attempts to transact evolving livelihood activities.
-The research will thus attempt to examine how and what systems of knowledge of millets are constituted among adivasis in local contexts while mapping significant changes in response to the evolving policy climate of millets in eastern India.
+As a joint PhD student with the University of Groningen and Goethe University Frankfurt, Germany, Shilanjani explores the socio-cultural dynamics of the resurgence of ‘millets’ in Odisha, India by focusing on certain adivasi (indigenous) communities of shifting cultivators who continue to engage with millets for subsistence, exchange, and ritual practices, despite its marked decline in the wider population.
+The project tries to ethnographically understand how millets are emerging as actors of continuity and change that contribute to significant cultural transformation among adivasi communities, especially in the realms of social organization, labour relations, cosmological ideas, and religious practices.
+The research particularly interrogates how adivasi religious institutions get imbricated in the cultivation processes of millets and inflect adivasi worldviews in the face of various changes in the processes of production, distribution, and exchange of millets.
+The research situates and analyzes how religious norms and practices are reflected in the everydayness of adivasi life, especially in their attempts to negotiate with and work through significant changes in state policy as well as broader socio-economic conditions in eastern India.

 Ashutosh Kumar